trung-hn/python-tips-and-tricks/README.md

 ## What is this ?

 Initially, I created this list to show my friends how cool Python is.
 Now, this list contains Python Tips and Tricks I learned and collected from years of solving [Leetcode](https://leetcode.com/JummyEgg/) problems.
-The purpose of this list is to show you best practices in writing Pythonic code.
+The purpose of this list is to show you the best practices in writing Pythonic code.

+This uses `python >= 3.6` unless specified.

+How should you read this list: I separate the list into topics.
+Topics appear later down in the list require understandings of topics appear earlier.
+Thus, it's best for you to read this list from top to bottom.
+At the end of some topics, I have link to examples or link to more advanced topics.
+You can follow the links or simply ignore those for now (because you will see them later on).

 Please enjoy.

-This uses `python >= 3.6` unless specified.

 ## Table of Contents